boltops-tools/kubes/docs/_docs/layering/debug.md

 order: 9
 ---

 Kube's Layering abilities are so powerful that they can be difficult to debug when overly used.
-It is recommend you chose only a few layers that make sense for your goals and stick to them.
+It is recommended that you chose only a few layers that make sense for your goals and stick to them.
 Essentially, limit the rope length.
 Here are also some debugging tips.

 ## Enable Logging